 Considering the comparative evolution of mortality in Portugal with the two geographically closest countries, Spain and France, it is worth noting the significantly higher increase in mortality in the first weeks of the pandemic, especially in Spain, compared to that observed in Portugal.
 In the last half of May and during the month of July, the excess mortality in Portugal was relatively higher than that observed in these two countries, although it is visible in July the beginning of a trajectory of a continuous increase in mortality in Spain, while France remains close to the average of the group of European countries considered.
+In the last four weeks, mortality has increased in France, approaching that in Spain, moving away from the average of European countries.

-Figure 3: Deaths in 2020 compared to 2016-2019 average (2016-2019 average = 100), by week, Portugal, Spain and France, and 20 European countries, weeks 1 to 43
+Figure 3: Deaths in 2020 compared to 2016-2019 average (2016-2019 average = 100), by week, Portugal, Spain and France, and 20 European countries, weeks 1 to 45

-Note: 20 countries: Belgium, Bulgaria, Denmark, Germany, Estonia, Spain, France, Latvia, Lithuania, Hungary, Netherlands, Austria, Portugal, Finland, Sweden, United Kingdom, Iceland, Liechtenstein, Norway and Switzerland.
+Note: 22 countries: Germany, Austria, Belgium, Bulgaria, Cyprus, Denmark, Slovenia, Spain, Estonia, Finland, France, Hungary, Netherlands, Latvia, Liechtenstein, Lithuania, Malta, Norway, Portugal, United Kingdom, Sweden and Switzerland.

-Source: Statistics Portugal calculations based on online Eurostat database (extracted on 10/11/2020)
+Source: Statistics Portugal calculations based on online Eurostat database (extracted on 10/12/2020)